elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 > Note: if you are on Windows, you can also try `iex.bat --werl` which may provide a better experience depending on which console you are using.

+> Note: if you want to find and execute a given script in PATH so it will be loaded in `iex` use: `iex -S SCRIPTNAME`.
+Later you'll learn about [Mix](/getting-started/mix-otp/introduction-to-mix.html), Elixir's build tool, and how you can compile and load entire applications with `iex -S mix run`.
+See [Supervisor and application](/getting-started/mix-otp/supervisor-and-application.html) for more details.

 ## Running scripts

 After getting familiar with the basics of the language you may want to try writing simple programs.
 This can be accomplished by putting the following Elixir code into a file: